The Ultimate eCommerce Guide to Affiliate Marketing

 Advantages - the best way to build your brand and get recurring traffic month after month.

 Disadvantages - can be very expensive ($10k-50k per campaign) and these relationships can take a long time to develop (6 months in our case with BusinessInsider).

 Advantages - review sites often feature specific product categories so they are more targeted than coupon sites.
-They are cheaper than working with a large publisher but also provide you content.
+And depending on your product category you can find a ton of different review blogs to reach out to.
+They are cheaper than working with a large publisher but also provide you with content.

 Disadvantages - can cheapen your brand, do require you to pay extra, and it’s harder to find high-quality review sites.

 Loyalty or cashback sites are exactly the same as coupon sites, don’t let them fool you!
 The only difference is that instead of a discount they provide the users a cashback.
 These include Ebates, BeFrugal, ShopAtHome, and TopCashBack.

 These are affiliates whose greatest asset is their email list.
 So they offer brands to advertise to their audience by including a blurb about them in an email newsletter.
 You will find that lots of publishers have this feature.
 Some examples include Abenity, ProductHunt, and 1440.

 Advantages: a great way to work with a larger publisher because it’s much cheaper than commissioning a full feature on their site.

 Disadvantages: it’s hard to find good ones, and it’s really hard to know if they will be successful.
 You have to carefully look at the data and order a few of these so you will have a chance to optimize and test different headlines and creatives.

 These are smaller affiliate networks that you could add to your affiliate program in order to get access to specific affiliates.